99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/ffc2f900-e207-4a4f-b527-f5c8ac5ab1f0">

 ### Simple notification system
-if u want to send the message to many receivers at the same time, email, SQS queue, shipping service ecc....
+if you want to send the message to many receivers at the same time, email, SQS queue, shipping service ecc....
 It uses the pub/sub method.
 A buying service publishes the message inside and SNS topic, and subs of the topic listen to the SNS topic notification
 subs can be Lambda, email, SMS, Kinesis data stream, SQS, HTTP endpoints, and many services